 After several years of independent research and connecting and collaborating with leaders in the fields of energy, economics and environment, Rethink Consult has developed a comprehensive risk management framework to address the looming challenges.
 Many of these risks are not being identified and addressed at a government, corporate or community level.
 The lack of understanding of embedded complexity, decision heuristics, media biases, as well as the lack in-depth reporting are but a few of the reasons why as a society we are unprepared for the uncertainties ahead.

 A recent report by Zurich insurance titled, Managing the impacts of climate change, highlighted climate change as one of the most complex risks facing society as a result of its inter-connectivity.
 Our research correlates with a 2019 Deloitte survey of over two thousand global business and public sector leaders.
 The report identified the top two challenges faced by these leaders as climate change and resource scarcity.
 As the risks of the climate crisis, resource depletion and other pressures increase over time, organisations and communities will face ever increasing economic, social and environmental stresses.
 Building local, regional and organisational resilience is of the highest importance.

-Taking decisive, strategic action and moving towards building resilience is crucial as time is of essence.
-Those organisations, communities and companies that ignore the threats will suffer the consequences and enter a period of terminal decline, become obsolete, or be left with stranded assets and liabilities.
+Taking decisive strategic action and moving towards building resilience is crucial, as time is of essence.
+Those organisations, communities and companies which ignore the threats will become obsolete and will be left with stranded assets.
 Those organisations, communities and businesses which plan, prepare and take action will have time to build the regenerative frameworks and structures needed to survive and thrive into the future.